Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Master equation for the drive-induced decay and dephasing example

 Solving this set of equations yields three normal modes of the system, with complex frequencies $i {\omega}_n + {\kappa}_n/2$ ($n \in \{a,b,q\}$).
 These normal modes correspond to the eigenmodes obtained from HFSS simulations, $({\omega}_n, {\kappa}_n) = (\omega_n^0, \kappa_n^0)$.
 We treat the transmon normal mode as decoupled from the rest of the system, leading to $A_0 = B_0 = 0$, $\tilde{\omega}_q = \omega_q^0$ and $\tilde{\kappa}_q = \kappa_q^0$.
 The filter normal mode solutions are obtained by diagonalizing the submatrix

-Their normal mode amplitudes satisfy $C_0 = 0$ but both $A_0$ and $B_0$ are nonzero because of the hybridization induced by the off-diagonal elements of $\mathbf{M}$, which originate from the correlated jump operators in the dissipator $\mathscr{L}[\rho]$.
+Their normal mode amplitudes satisfy $C_0 = 0$ but both $A_0$ and $B_0$ are nonzero because of the hybridization induced by the off-diagonal elements of $\mathbf{M}$, which originates from the correlated jump operators in the dissipator $\mathscr{L}[\rho]$.

 We numerically determine $(\tilde{\omega}_a, \tilde{\omega}_b, c_a, c_b)$ by minimizing the sum of squared relative differences between the LME normal-mode frequencies and those extracted from HFSS,

 The resulting mean squared difference is $1.2\times 10^{-6}$, indicating the good quality of the fit.
 The resulting parameters are summarized in Table \ref{tab:drive_induced_decoherence_parameters}.